conda/ceps/cep-recipe-tests.md

 environment to ensure that the dependencies match the requirements of the original Python package.

+The following environment variables SHOULD be set:

+- `PKG_NAME` - the name of the package
+- `PKG_VERSION` - the version of the package
+- `PKG_BUILDNUM` - the build number of the package
+- `PKG_BUILD_STRING` - the build number of the package
+- `PREFIX` - the prefix where the package is installed
+- (TODO: complete this list)

+Note: `PKG_HASH` is removed because it can't be easily extracted from `index.json`

 #### Downstream test

 A downstream test SHOULD create a execute all tests of a downstream package with